Where to go today in Corvo: microclimates, webcams, and how to best choose your day

 Yes.
 Even though it is a very small island, it still makes sense to separate the reading between the village, the higher Caldeirão area, and the more exposed points, because they can behave differently on the same day.

-Is the purpose of this page to give a weather forecast?
+Is the purpose of this page to provide a weather forecast?

 Leave a Reply